jlaswell/compote/README.md

 $ alias dcompote='docker run -it $(pwd):/app jlaswell/compote'
 $ dcompote install
 ```
-Your `composer.lock` file is expected to be present within the `/app` directory of the container.
+Your `composer.lock` file is expected to be present within the current directory when running `dcompote`.

 ### Within CI